UC campuses, medical centers brace for 3-day workers strike

-SAN FRANCISCO (AP) — University of California medical center officials say they are rescheduling hundreds of surgeries and appointments for cancer patients as they prepare for a three-day strike by UC workers planned for next week.
+SAN FRANCISCO (AP) — University of California medical center officials said Friday they are rescheduling hundreds of surgeries and appointments for cancer patients as they prepare for a three-day strike by UC workers next week.

 The strike starting Monday was called by AFSCME Local 3299, which represents thousands of service workers, such as custodians, security guards and food service workers at UC campuses.

-The union says thousands of professional and technical employees will strike in sympathy, potentially including medical assistants, radiology and other technicians.
+The union says thousands of professional and technical employees will strike in sympathy, potentially including medical assistants, nurses, radiology and other technicians.

-In anticipation of the walkouts, UC San Francisco spokeswoman Elizabeth Fernandez said Friday that UCSF Medical Center has rescheduled 300 surgeries and appointments for 800 cancer patients.
+University officials said that students and campuses could expect some inconveniences.
+Medical center officials said they would continue to deliver essential patient care services were rescheduling a variety of appointments in anticipation of the walkouts.

 Most Read Nation & World Stories